thortek/4790_FullStackApp/README.md

 # 4790_FullStackApp

 ## Vercel hosting is working
 [4790 FullStack App](https://4790-full-stack-app.vercel.app/) But only when using the Vercel CLI to push to production!
+Maybe it has to do with environment variables?

 ### Advanced Styling